-The city of Chiang Mai is always bustling with tourists irrespective of the season and time of the year.
+The city of Chiang Mai is a nice picnic spot that is always bustling with tourists irrespective of the season and time of the year.
 Well, you can’t really blame the visitors.
 The city has so many beautiful and mesmerizing recreational spots that make it one of the most popular tourist destinations in the world.

 With so many other interesting spots you can consider in Chiang Mai, waterfalls are certainly a must-visit.
 There are various waterfalls that you can visit in Chiang Mai.
-In this article, we will be talking about the Tad Mork waterfall.
+Tad Mork Waterfall, a breathtaking natural wonder, awaits adventurous travelers in Mae Rim.

 About the Tad Mork Waterfall

-Located in the Mae Rim District, the Tad Mork waterfall is one of the most picture-perfect and prepossessing waterfalls in Chiang Mai.
+Located in the Mae Rim District, the Tad Mork waterfall Chiang mai has one of the most picture-perfect and prepossessing waterfalls in Chiang Mai.
 It is inside the Doi Suthep National Park just like the Mae Sa waterfall.

 The waterfall is set against the lush green deciduous forest and is 26 meters high.
 There is a stacked layer of rocks that extends to the top of the waterfall.
 When the water falls down from such a height, it creates fog in the surrounding area.